flashii/sharp-chat/Protocol-draft.md

 </table>

+### Packet `13`: Server Switch
+Informs the client that it should connect to a different server.

+Added in Version 2.

+Packet data tbd.

 ## Capabilities
 Capability strings sent in Client Packet `3` and Server Packet `11`.
 If you wish to add your own unofficial capabilities please prefix them with `X_` to avoid conflicts.